vectordotdev/vector/website/docs/about/data-model/log.md

 array[0]
 ```

-The indexes start from 0, missing value are auto-filled by [null values](#null-values).
+The indexes start from 0, missing values are auto-filled by [null values](#null-values).

 <Alert type="warning">